 Post-vacation blues.
 Post-holiday blues.
 Post-tour depression.
+Depression after vacation.
 There are countless names for the feelings of hopelessness and sadness one feels after a vacation.
 Coming home from travelling can be harder than people think, especially if you have been gone for longer than just a couple of weeks.
+We’re saying it: depression after vacation can be downright debilitating.

 I made the decision after my tour through Europe that I wouldn’t fall prey to depression after my next vacation so most recently, after spending three months in South America, I returned home ready for it.